 Despite the fact that they are not marketing it as stem cell therapy, that hasn’t kept physicians from making the leap on their own.
-One Orthopedic practice in my area is offering this as “stem cell therapy” with a price tag of at least $2500 per injection

 The “selling point” is that it is a simple and far less invasive procedure than a bone marrow aspiration.
 It certainly is.
 I can and have performed this procedure in less than 30 minutes, and patients have little discomfort if any harvesting the fat cells.